torontomulibrary/digital-preservation-public/README.md

 # TMU Libraries Digital Preservation Guide

-This repository is TMU Libraries' guide for processing and uploading digitized and born-digital materials for digital preservation purposes.
-It is a living document and will be updated as policies and procedures change.
+This repository is the public version of TMU Libraries' guide for processing and uploading digitized and born-digital materials for digital preservation purposes.
+Sensitive internal information and links have been redacted.
+This version was cloned from the template repository on July 29, 2024.

 For official Permafrost documentation, see the [TMU Permafrost Page](https://docs.scholarsportal.info/view/Main/SP/PER/Participant_Pages/TMU/)